Silvano Fashion Group

-Silvano Fashion Group is an Estonian company which focuses on designing, manufacturing and selling of ladies lingerie.
+Silvano Fashion Group is an Estonian company which focuses on designing, manufacturing and selling of ladies' lingerie.

 In total, the company has six lingerie, beachwear and underwear brands: Milavitsa, Lauma Lingerie, Alisee, Avelin and Laumelle for ladies and Hidalgo underwear for men.
-The company has shops in 23 different countries.
+The company has shops in 23 countries.

 The company was established in 1944.

-Since 1997, the company is listed in Nasdaq Tallinn, at the beginning (since 1997) in I-List and since 2006, in Main List.
+Since 1997, the company is listed in Nasdaq Tallinn, at the beginning (since 1997) in the I-List and since 2006, in the Main List.

 In 2011, AS PTA Grupp started bankruptcy proceedings.

-Since about 2020, the company has over 2000 employees in five countries.
+Since about 2020, the company has had over 2000 employees in five countries.